awsdocs/aws-resource-access-manager-user-guide/doc_source/security-iam-policies.md

 ## Policy structure<a name="structure"></a>

-An IAM policy is a JSON document that includes the following statements: Effect, Action, Resource, and Condition\.
+An IAM permission policy is a JSON document that includes the following statements: Effect, Action, Resource, and Condition\.
 An IAM policy typically takes the following form\.

 ```
 {